jht1493/ICM-2020-Code/weeks/03_interaction.md

 ### > slider for numeric variable

-A span can be used to to display a numeric variable.
+A span can be used to to display a variable.
 A button or a slider can be used to change a variable.
 In this example the variable `a_len` determines the diameter of the circle.
 Let's connect this variable to DOM elements to display and change it.
 First we'll connect the variable to a span for display, then use buttons and a slider to change the variable.

 #### •> 1. declare the variable